What is the ApoB Test?

 ApoB testing is sometimes used alongside other cholesterol tests but may yield pivotal information that these other tests cannot.
 For example, the LDL-C test (which is the standard, first-line test for atherogenic risk) measures the total amount of cholesterol contained in LDL particles in your body.
 This measurement is typically calculated indirectly (via either the Friedewald equation or the Martin-Hopkins method) from HDL, triglyceride, and total cholesterol levels, which are easier to measure directly than LDL-C. Occasionally, LDL-C is measured directly using proprietary chemical tests (which have been criticized as unreliable and unstandardized).
 In any case, whether measured directly or indirectly, LDL-C testing (unlike ApoB testing) does not measure VLDL, which we know is atherogenic.

 More importantly, LDL-C tests measure the total concentration of cholesterol, which can be misleading.
 Two people with the same cholesterol mass might have a very different number of cholesterol particles.
 This is possible because some LDL particles are large (i.e. they carry more cholesterol), and some are small (i.e. they carry less cholesterol).
-And in the last decade, it has become clear that a person with many small LDL particles would be at much greater risk than someone with few large LDL particles.
+And in the last decade, it has become clear that a person with many small LDL particles would be at an increased risk than someone with few large LDL particles.
 In other words, research has shown that the number of LDL particles (LDL-P), rather than total cholesterol mass (LDL-C), correlates with heart disease risk.
 This is why ApoB testing gives more accurate risk predictions than LDL-C testing: It tracks LDL particle number.
 This superior accuracy was acknowledged by the American College of Cardiology and the American Heart Association in their 2018 clinical guidelines.

-Another test that is sometimes used to measure heart disease risk is the non-HDL-C test.
+Another blood test that is sometimes used to measure heart disease risk is the non-high-density lipoprotein cholesterol test.
 Non-HDL-C is calculated by measuring your total blood cholesterol mass, then subtracting from it the mass of all cholesterol contained in HDL particles.
 This tells us the total mass of all cholesterol contained in your VLDL, IDL, and LDL particles.
 In principle, this may give the test a slight advantage over LDL-C testing, which neglects VLDL.
 Notice, however, that non-HDL-C still tells us nothing about particle count.
 Two people could have the same non-HDL-C score and radically different LDL-P numbers.
 (Research shows that this sort of variation is common: LDL particle sizes vary widely across the population.)
 We should therefore expect ApoB to more accurately predict heart disease risk than non-HDL-C. And this is exactly what the research shows: non-HDL-C is more accurate than LDL-C but less accurate than ApoB.
 In a small number of studies, non-HDL-C testing performs as well as ApoB testing—but never better (and in many studies, worse).
 Many doctors and researchers still prefer non-HDL-C to ApoB testing, as non-HDL-C can be easily calculated from the standard lipid panel used in primary care.
 ApoB, on the other hand, requires doctors to learn about and deploy an entirely new test.
 So while ApoB has proven to be a technically superior metric, it is also sometimes seen as a more ambitious (and perhaps less realistic) target from a public health perspective.

 ApoB testing is thus a very reliable way to measure your heart disease risk.
 You can use it in combination with other tests (such as the LDL-C or non-HDL-C tests) for a more complete picture of your heart health.